 The implementation of this use case involves the following components:

 CMS-LION: This is developed by TCD under the CNGL project.
-It consists of a ITS parser and a simple segmenter that are integrated with a CMS (currently drupal).
+It consists of an ITS parser and a simple segmenter that are integrated with a CMS (currently drupal).
 It is capable of performing round-trip interactions with translation tools via XLIFF or proprietary web services.
 Segment level changes recorded by each round-trip are recorded in an RDF based Provenance model.
 For this use case CMS-LION supports the following ITS2.0 data categories:

 translate: HTML5, global and local